dandon1990/stirling-golf-community/README.md

 * All information will be filled out in a form with a **Join Now** button which increases in size when hovered over.
 The form cannot be submitted unless all fields are filled out.

 ![Form Image](/assets/images/form-image.jpg)

+## Testing

+### Navigation Bar and Logo

+* All pages were visited from each page to make sure all links in the navigation bar function correctly.
+* Logo link was tested from each page to make sure it would always link to the Home Page.
+* All links were tested to make sure they were opened internally and not exteranlly.
+* All links in the Navigation bar were tested on smaller screens where the navigation bar would move with media queries.

+### Footer
+* Ensure all links functioned by opening the relevant social media websites or applications if opened on a mobile device.
+* Ensure all links opened the relevant websites in a new tab to help the user navigate more easily.
+* Ensure that all links worked on all the pages (**Home, About and Sign-Up!**)
+* Ensure that all links worked across different browsers.
+* Ensure all links worked on different screen sizes.

+### About Page

+* All links for the 3 different golf courses were tested to open in new tabs making for better user experience.
+* All links were tested across different screen sizes to make sure the maintained functionality.